Lina492375qW1188/Lina492375qW1188.github.io/index.md

 - Nucleation

 I have research experience in both designing experiments and developing computational methods.
-I am especially proud of the fact that some of my designs are frequently used by my previous and current colleagues, helping them produce lots of great papers.
-The most frequently used ones worth mentioning are the following:
+The apparaus I designed have been frequently used by my previous and current colleagues, helping them with their great work, indcluding:

 Fracturing machine: